Mary Gilkey City Library Policies

 It is the goal of the library to provide free, equal, and equitable access to a high quality collection of information resources in a variety of formats, reflective of the diversity of the community.
 Materials available in the library present a diversity of viewpoints, enabling the community to make the informed choices necessary in a democracy.
 In support of preserving and encouraging the essential free expression of ideas, Mary Gilkey Public Library endorses the principles documented in the Library Bill of Rights the Freedom to Read Statement, and the Freedom to View Statement of the American Library Association.

-Selection and collection maintenance of library materials is under the authority and at the discretion of the Librarian.
+Selection and collection maintenance of library materials is under the authority and at the discretion of the Library Director.

 All materials, whether purchased or donated, are considered in terms of the criteria listed below.
 An item need not meet all of these standards in order to be added to the collection.